Jesús Gómez (American football): Eastern Michigan

 As a freshman in 2021, Gómez appeared in two games for the Eagles, recording an average of 64 yards in three kickoff attempts with two touchbacks and taking a redshirt.
 He mostly served as a backup to starter Chad Ryland.
 Following Ryland's departure, Gómez won the starting kicker role in 2022.
 He earned Mid-American Conference (MAC) West Division Special Teams Player of the Week honors in mid-September after he went a perfect three-of-three on field goals and three-of-three on extra points in a 30–21 win over Arizona State.
 On October 22, Gómez tied the program record by making a 55-yard field goal to end the first half in an eventual 20–16 win over Ball State.
 He played in all 13 games that season and converted 14-of-17 field goal attempts, including two-of-three from beyond 50 yards, as well as a perfect 47-of-47 extra points.
 Gómez was named the team's Special Teams MVP and earned second-team All-MAC accolades.
 He was then named to the Lou Groza Award watchlist ahead of the 2023 season.
-On September 30, Gómez tied his carer-high with a 55-yard field goal in a 26–23 loss to Central Michigan.
+On September 30, Gómez tied his career-high with a 55-yard field goal in a 26–23 loss to Central Michigan.
 On November 14, he made a game-tying 32-yard field goal against Akron with 10 seconds left in regulation; EMU eventually won in double overtime by a score of 30–27.
 Gómez finished 12-of-16 on field goal attempts and 21-of-24 on extra points.